deors/deors-demos-cloud-bluemix/readme.md

+# deors-demos-cloud-bluemix

-Demonstration of a simple Java web application deployed on IBM BlueMix.
+Demonstration of a simple Java web application deployed on IBM Bluemix.